Peter Banko, F.A.C.H.E.

-Ms. Pratt has worked extensively in the clinical effectiveness field and is a noted national speaker.
-Before her current position at St. Joseph Health, Ms. Pratt served for ten years as Senior Vice President, Clinical Effectiveness, of Sharp HealthCare in San Diego.
+Ms. Pratt has worked in the clinical effectiveness field for more than a decade and is a noted national speaker.
+Before her current position at St. Joseph Health, Ms. Pratt served for ten years as Senior Vice President, Clinical Effectiveness, at Sharp HealthCare in San Diego.
 She began her career in the United States Navy in the Nurse Corps, led clinical initiatives at the Medical University of South Carolina and Sentara Health Care, and served as Vice President of Clinical Services at Clinicomp International.
 She has prior experience as a manager in cardiovascular care and trauma, and has more than 20 years of experience as a critical care nurse in a variety of settings.
-She has been on the Board of Examiners for the National Malcolm Baldrige Quality Award for four years and led the initiative resulting in Sharp HealthCare's recognition as a recipient of the 2007 National Malcolm Baldrige Quality Award.
+She was a member of the 2006, 2007, 2008, and 2011 Board of Examiners for the National Malcolm Baldrige Quality Award and led the initiative resulting in Sharp HealthCare's recognition as a recipient of the 2007 National Malcolm Baldrige Quality Award.
 She received a Bachelor's degree in Nursing from the State University of New York, a Master's Degree in Nursing Administration from San Diego State University, and is an American Society of Quality Certified Six Sigma Black Belt.

 President and Chief Executive Officer

 Adirondack Medical Center, Lake Placid, NY